Bissell Centre’s Early Learning and Child Care Centre

 This project will benefit children and families who are living in poverty in Edmonton’s inner-city.
 Bissell Centre believes that if families are provided with affordable high-quality child care, then they can focus on what they need to do to move out of poverty, such as obtaining meaningful employment, addressing mental health concerns and pursuing further education.
 By relocating and expanding our services and hours to provide affordable full-time child-care options, we provide opportunities for parents or guardians who are working or attending school full time to access a consistent child care spot.
 This allows families to be self-sufficient, obtain stability in their lives and empower them to independently meet the needs of their family.

-Not only will Bissell Centre’s new Early Childhood Development Centre address a lack of spaces a in low-income neighbourhood, it will also address a lack of affordable child care for families living in poverty.
+Not only will Bissell Centre’s new Early Learning and Child Care Centre address a lack of spaces a in low-income neighbourhood, it will also address a lack of affordable child care for families living in poverty.
 EndPovertyEdmonton states that high-quality early learning and care is essential to provide children with the skills they need to succeed.
 Without these supports, children can easily remain in the cycle of intergenerational poverty.
 “This system must ensure early learning and care that is high in quality, universally available, inclusive, accessible to all families, and either free or affordable.” (pg.
 40, EndPovertyEdmonton Strategy, December 2015).

 Many parents living in poverty work full time but still cannot afford childcare at regular rates in daycare centres in their neighborhood.
-Bissell’s Early Childhood Development Centre will provide affordable care for families who are struggling.
+Bissell’s Early Learning and Child Care Centre will provide affordable care for families who are struggling.
 When parents and guardians can provide a more stable living environment, then the children will also thrive.